-The Second Language Studies (SLS) Graduate Program Handbook describes the SLS Program, outlines the steps in the application process, lists degree requirements, reviews the courses that are taught in the program, contains copies of forms needed for program advancement, and describes the policies and procedures related to the SLS Program at Michigan State University.
-If you have questions about the content of the SLS Graduate Handbook, please email us.
-Click to access the Handbook.
+The Second Language Studies (SLS) Ph.D.
+Program Graduate Handbook describes the policies and procedures related to the SLS Ph.D.
+Program within the Applied Linguistics Program, which also houses the MA TESOL graduate degree program, and within the Department of Linguistics, Languages, and Cultures (LiLaC) at Michigan State University.
+If you have questions about the contents of the SLS Graduate Handbook, please email us.

 Linguistics & SLA Librarian at the MSU Libraries

 At Michigan State University, we have a full-time Linguistics and SLA librarian, Dr. Stephanie Perentesis, who, among other things, assists students and faculty in getting the resources they need for their research and teaching.
 Each Fall, Dr. Perentesis works with SLS students during orientation to show them the library resources available (free software and software support (Mendeley, Endnote, Qualtrics, Nvivo, SPSS, SAS, etc.), journal access, the ability to request the purchase of new books, photocopying and poster-printing services on paper or cloth at reduced fees, etc.).
-Below are two Websites on some of the services and help MSU Libraries has specifically for SLA and linguistics.
+Below is the Website on some of the services and help MSU Libraries has specifically for linguistics, second languages, and TESOL.

 Stephanie C. Perentesis